 Not everything that goes through the mail is sent with good intentions.
 The Behind the Badge exhibition showcases a variety of frauds and scams that have traveled through the mail over the years, like the ones shown here.
 Even as scams continue to evolve in the digital age, the vast network of the postal system is seen as a lucrative opportunity for finding victims.
 Scams that operate via the postal system are investigated by the U.S. Postal Inspection Service.
 Although the items in the exhibit might look ridiculous, mail scams often prey on vulnerable populations that are unable to determine their legitimacy.

 What is invisible but can still be delivered through the mail?
-In the 1800s, the Montgomery, Alabama Board of Health thought it was yellow fever.
-This perforation paddle was used to puncture mail before it was subjected to Sulphur fumigation—a precaution against yellow fever which was common in the 1900s.
-While the Board of Health was wrong about how yellow fever spread, some deadly substances can travel through the mail.
-The decontamination practices that exist today are not nearly as invasive as the paddle but can sometimes damage the contents of the mail.
+In the 1800s, health officials thought it was yellow fever.
+Postal workers used perforation paddles like this to puncture the mail and subject the contents to sulfur fumigation in the hope of stopping outbreaks of the deadly disease.
+These measures failed because they were based on false assumptions about how yellow fever spread.
+However, there are some deadly substances that can travel through the mail.
+Today’s decontamination practices are targeted, effective, and not nearly as invasive as the paddle but can sometimes damage the contents of the mail.

 Not every item made it through the post.
 Unclaimed items and mail with illegible addresses or insufficient postage went to the Dead Letter Office for resolution.
 Many strange unclaimed items from Dead Letter Offices made their way into the collection of the National Postal Museum, including taxidermized animals and brass knuckles.
 Employees worked with the information available to them, including opening the envelope to read the letter, to decipher the mail’s correct address and owner—a process that could depend entirely on the worker’s own knowledge.
 Today, this task is carried out by the Mail Recovery Center in Atlanta, Georgia.
 The next time something you send goes missing, maybe it’s sitting in the “lost and found” awaiting the observant eyes of the next detective.